-Your engine is equipped with a sound package of passenger station announcements that you can play when you pull into a passenger station.
-Each sequence described below will play as long as it is left on, randomly generating sounds, but be sure to allow approximately 30 seconds between the button pushes described below to allow the PSA sufficient time to run through each sequence.
+Your engine is equipped with a sound package of freight yard sounds that you can play when you pull into a yard.
+Each sequence described below will play as long as it is left on, randomly generating sounds, but be sure to allow approximately 30 seconds between the button pushes described below to allow the FYS sufficient time to run through each sequence.

-1. To cue the sound system to play the PSA, quickly but firmly press the Bell button once followed by 2 quick but firm presses of the Whistle button while the engine is moving.
-As soon as you have keyed in this code, you will hear the announcement for the upcoming stop and the bell will begin to ring.
+1. To cue the sound system to play the FYS, quickly, but firmly tap the Bell button once followed by 2 quick taps of the Whistle button while the engine is moving.
+Tap the buttons quickly, but allow approximately 1⁄2 second between each press.

 2. Press the Direction button or drop and advance the throttle once to stop the engine.
-This will trigger the first sequence of PSA.
-The reverse unit is temporarily disabled so that the train will not move as you use the Direction button to trigger the sounds, and Proto-Sound 2.0 has disabled operator control over the Whistle and Bell buttons until the full PSA sequence is complete.
+This will trigger the first sequence of FYS.
+The reverse unit is temporarily disabled so that the train will not move as you use the Direction button to trigger the sounds, and Proto-Sound 2.0 has disabled operator control over the Whistle and Bell buttons until the full FYS sequence is complete.

-3. After waiting about 30 seconds for that sequence to run, press the Direction button again to trigger the second sequence of PSA.
+3. After waiting about 30 seconds for that sequence to run, press the Direction button again to trigger the second sequence of FYS.

-4. After about 30 seconds, press the Direction button again to trigger the third PSA sequence.
+4. After about 30 seconds, press the Direction button again to trigger the third FYS sequence.

-5. Again, after allowing about 30 seconds for that sequence to run, press the Direction button one more time to trigger the fourth and final PSA sequence.
-You will know it is the final sequence when you hear the "All Aboard!" call.
-The bell will begin to chime and within a few seconds, the engine will start and move out on its own at the current throttle setting, in the same direction it was traveling when you began the sequence.
+5. Again, after allowing about 30 seconds for that sequence to run, press the Direction button one more time to trigger the fourth and final FYS sequence.
+The FYS will continue, and within a few seconds, the engine will start and move out on its own at the current throttle setting, in the same direction it was traveling when you began the sequence with the bell ringing.
 Once the bell turns off, the operator regains control of the transformer's bell and whistle buttons and can ring the bell or blow the whistle as usual.

-Tips on Using PSA
+Tips on Using FYS

-• You can terminate PSA at anytime by turning off power to the track for 15 seconds.
+• You can terminate FYS at anytime by turning off power to the track for 15 seconds.

-• You do not have to be in Forward to use PSA.
+• You do not have to be in Forward to use FYS.
 At the conclusion of the full sequence, the train will pull away from the station in whatever direction you were going when you activated the feature.

-• You can use PSA even if you are double-heading with another engine.
-If the second engine is not equipped with PSA at all, you must remember not to leave the throttle at a high voltage level once you have stopped the engine to run the PSA.
-Otherwise, the engine without PSA will begin vibrating on the track as its motors strain to move the train, since they cannot be automatically disabled during the PSA cycle.
-If the second engine is an original Proto-Sound engine equipped with PSA, you may choose to disable it when used in double-heading operations, so you will not experience competing PSA sounds.
-To disable PSA in an original Proto-Sound engine, see the operating instructions for that engine.
+• You can use FYS even if you are double-heading with another engine.
+If the second engine is not equipped with FYS at all, you must remember not to leave the throttle at a high voltage level once you have stopped the engine to run the FYS.
+Otherwise, the engine without FYS will begin vibrating on the track as its motors strain to move the train, since they cannot be automatically disabled during the FYS cycle.
+If the second engine is an original Proto-Sound engine equipped with FYS, you may choose to disable it when used in double-heading operations, so you will not experience competing FYS sounds.
+To disable FYS in an original Proto-Sound engine, see the operating instructions for that engine.

-• PSA can be triggered from Neutral.
-It will operate the same as if triggered while in motion except that, at the conclusion of the PSA, the engine will depart in the next direction of travel, as opposed to the direction it was traveling before entering Neutral.
+• FYS can be triggered from Neutral.
+It will operate the same as if triggered while in motion except that, at the conclusion of the FYS, the engine will depart in the next direction of travel, as opposed to the direction it was traveling before entering Neutral.